 FAO estimates that Ethiopia’s potential irrigable land amounts to 2.7 million hectares.
-This enormous potential, however, remains largely undeveloped with only approximately 12% of this area being equipped as of 2010 (FAO agribusiness analysis, 2015).
+This enormous potential, however, remains largely undeveloped with only approximately 12% of this area being equipped as of 2015 (FAO AQUASTAT Ethiopia Report 2016).

 In Somaliland, official data remains unavailable but various sources estimate agriculture’s contribution to GDP at 60%.
 Like many African countries, over 90% of agricultural activities are rainfall dependant, employing basic farming techniques leading to low productivity – it’s in this shortcoming that the Foundation sees potential

 In Somaliland, the majority of farmers utilise traditional farming methods, which are characterised by low input and low output.
 The Foundation’s approach for increasing agricultural productivity is to focus on improving agricultural techniques and inputs to increase output as well as focus on capturing rain water for irrigation farming.
 The Foundation is working to reduce dependence on rainfall and instead utilise modern drip irrigation techniques by capturing rainwater.

 Africa’s agricultural production is up 160% over the past 30 years, far above the global average of 100%.
 However, it remains a net importer of food, although it has 60% of the world’s uncultivated arable land.(World Economic Forum 22 Jan 2016 Davos)